bsdpot/potluck/redis-single/README.md

 This is a Redis jail intended to be run as a single Redis instance and can be started with ```pot```.

-The jail exposes parameters that can either be set via the environment.
+The jail exposes parameters that can be set via the environment.

 It also contains `node_exporter` and a local `consul` agent instance to be available that it can connect to (see configuration below).
 You can e.g.